lambdaJasonYang/MWS_reactcomplib/README.md

 ```
 npm install --save-dev react react-dom
-npm install --save-dev @storybook/manager-webpack5 @storybook/builder-webpack5
+npx storybook init
 ```

-if the stories directory is made in your src folder, then just move it out a level to the root dir (makes it look cleaner)
+if the stories directory is made in your src folder, then just move it out a level to the root folder (makes it look cleaner)

-also you will have to modify your .storybook/main.js, if the stories dir was creates in your src folder, expected
+also you will have to modify the `"stories" : [..]` in your .storybook/main.js, if the stories folder was created in your src folder and you moved it out a level.

 ```
 module.exports = {